-As the Responsible Person in a school or educational premises, you may have heard of some recent stories highlighting Ofsted's scrutiny of school security during inspections.
+As the Responsible Person in a school or educational premises, you may have heard of some stories highlighting Ofsted's scrutiny of school security during inspections.

-Back in 2017, two Cumbrian schools were placed into special measures by Ofsted after fears that their unsecured grounds pose a safety risk to pupils.
+Back in 2017, two Cumbrian schools were placed into special measures by Ofsted after fears that their unsecured grounds posed a safety risk to pupils.

 However in 2022, the new School Inspection handbook states that Ofsted does not require schools to take any specific steps with regard to site security.
 In particular, inspectors do not have a view about the need for perimeter fences or lockdown alarms.